loelindstrom/Portfolio/Python/GridWorld/README.md

 I wanted to visualize different Reinforcement Learning algorithms.
 It's not done, but I wrapped it up so it's at least runnable.
+But the only two modes are:
-But you can only visualize Value Iteration (Dynamic programming) and then steer the agent yourself.
+   - Value Iteration (Dynamic programming)
+   - Free roaming (with keyboard-arrows)

 Main dependencies:
 - tkinter